SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/quick_start.md

 !!! note
     The SDK needs a python version equal or newer to python3.10

-Once the SDK is installed we can use it to crea an empty module:
+Once the SDK is installed we can use it to create an empty module:

 ```
 sekoia-automation new-module modules  # modules is the path of the folder containing the modules